Maximetinu/No-Mans-Flappy-Unity/README.md

 Entire Unity project, code and assets, for a WebGL game.
 Flappy bird clone.

 ## Instructions
-Simply download the repo and open it as a Unity Project
+Simply download the repo and open it as an Unity Project